mymyxtran/mymyxtran/README.md

 - 📚 I'm a CompEng Student @ UofT
 - 🔭 I’m currently working on Fake News Detector
-- 💬 Ask me about my favourite films and books
+- 💬 Ask me about how I like to be creative
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: I bite ice cream 🍦